ProjectAutomata/docs/kanban-view.md

 * [ ] Option to deleting a card to a view.
 Design will be like dropping a card to a trash/archive.

 * [ ] Implementation of filter and a status.
 Such that when a card status is changed to be archive or done then on run time remove the card from the list.

 * [ ] Designing of cards for several conditions.
 Like a seperate card design card for "New Order" Section and a seperate card for other sections and also a default card for other section.
-  Like for order cancel card display a seperate card showing only Order Contact Details and Reason for Cancel.
+  Like for order cancel card display a separate card showing only Order Contact Details and Reason for Cancel.

 * [ ] Delete a View created.